Carbidopa and Levodopa

 Standard drugs for Parkinson's disease, other than levodopa without a decarboxylase inhibitor, may be used concomitantly while Carbidopa and Levodopa extended-release is being administered, although their dosage may have to be adjusted.

-Patients currently treated with conventional carbidopa-levodopa preparations: Studies show that peripheral dopa-decarboxylase is saturated by the bioavailable carbidopa at doses of 70 mg a day and greater.
-Because the bioavailabilities of Carbidopa and Levodopa in Carbidopa and Levodopa and Carbidopa and Levodopa extended-release are different, appropriate adjustments should be made, as shown in Table II.
+Patients currently treated with conventional carbidopa levodopa preparations: Studies show that peripheral dopa-decarboxylase is saturated by the bioavailable carbidopa at doses of 70 mg a day and greater.
+Because the bioavailabilities of Carbidopa and Levodopa in Carbidopa and Levodopa and Carbidopa and Levodopa extended-release are different, appropriate adjustments should be made, as shown in Table 2.

 in Each Tablet

 |Carbidopa and Levodopa Extended-release

 140 to 150